 This section aims to quantify the potential impact of mining scenarios on genetic variation within Acacia woodmaniorum and to establish a baseline for future management of genetic variation.
-Comprehensive germplasm collections have been conducted across the range of A. woodmaniorum, DNA extraction protocols refined and species specific genetic markers (microsatellites) optimised for use in A. woodmaniorum.
-573 individuals from 33 populations across the species range have been genetically characterised with 15 microsatellite loci and analysis of genetic diversity, population genetic variation, spatial genetic structure and an initial assessment of the potential impact of specific mining scenarios on the species conducted.
+Comprehensive germplasm collections were conducted across the range of A. woodmaniorum, DNA extraction protocols refined and species specific genetic markers (microsatellites) optimised for use in A. woodmaniorum.
+573 individuals from 33 populations across the species range were genetically characterised with 15 microsatellite loci and analysis of genetic diversity, population genetic variation, spatial genetic structure and an initial assessment of the potential impact of specific mining scenarios on the species conducted.

-A comprehensive report on this component of the project is included below.
+A comprehensive report on this component of the project has been provided with the Eighteen Month Report.
 The main findings reveal,

-- Overall genetic diversity within A woodmaniorum is relatively high and comparable to other Acacia species (including common species) investigated to date. - Genetic diversity is concentrated in the main population across Mungada/Windaning ridge.
+- Overall genetic diversity within A. woodmaniorum is relatively high and comparable to other Acacia species (including common species) investigated to date. - Genetic diversity is concentrated in the main population across Mungada/Windaning ridge.
 The next greatest level of diversity is found in the Jasper Hills region, followed by the Blue Hills and Terapod populations.
-Interestingly the Blue Hills population contains a significant number of genetic variants not found anywhere else and more unique variants than do populations in Jasper Hills. - A pattern of increasing genetic difference with increasing geographic separation is found among populations over the species range suggesting that the populations have been stable within this region for a long period of time. - Isolation by distance is found within the Jasper Hills region, likely due to a level of restricted gene flow among populations associated with the discrete nature of the habitat i.e. the smaller disjunct hematite ranges providing a non continuous habitat. - There is no isolation by distance among the Mungada/Windaning ridge populations indicating significant pollen movement and gene flow between individuals across this region.
+Interestingly the Blue Hills population contains a significant number of genetic variants not found anywhere else and more unique variants than do populations in Jasper Hills. - A pattern of increasing genetic difference with increasing geographic separation is found among populations over the species range suggesting that the populations have been stable within this region for a long period of time. - Isolation by distance is found within the Jasper Hills region, likely due to a level of restricted gene flow among populations associated with the discrete nature of the habitat i.e. the smaller disjunct hematite ranges providing a non continuous habitat. - There is no isolation by distance among the Mungada/Windaning ridge populations indicating significant pollen movement and gene flow between individuals across this region. - Genetic differences between populations and regions are low and overall estimates of gene flow via pollen dispersal are relatively high.
+This result is

-- Genetic differences between populations and regions are low and overall estimates of gene flow via pollen dispersal are relatively high.
-This result is unexpected and raises the issue of the pollinators and their apparent capacity to move over significant distances. - Mating within populations appears to be random with little evidence of inbreeding. - An initial assessment of habitat removal on genetic diversity indicates that the removal of plants at Terapod, Blue Hills and the most westerly populations across the main range of Mungada/Windaning ridge would result in: - 1.
+- Mating within populations appears to be random with little evidence of inbreeding. - An initial assessment of habitat removal on genetic diversity indicates that the removal of plants at Terapod, Blue Hills and the most westerly populations across the main range of Mungada/Windaning ridge would result in: - 1.
 A relatively small drop (13%) in total species genetic diversity. - 2.
 A relatively large drop (45%) in overall unique genetic variation that is genetic variation unique to a single location. - The loss of unique genetic variation is of particular concern for the Blue Hills population. - Populations that may be impacted upon by mining activities, particularly those on Mungada ridge, may play an important role in the maintenance of gene flow and genetic continuity among populations and regions given their central location within the species range.

-2. Evolutionary relationships and distinctiveness of Acacia woodmaniorum to its closest relatives in the Acacia alata complex
+2. Evolutionary relationships and distinctiveness of Acacia woodmaniorum to its closest relatives